 The Open Enrollment Act, SBX5 4 (Romero), was signed into law on January 7, 2010, and became effective on April 14, 2010.
 The Open Enrollment Act provides students enrolled in one of the 1,000 "low-achieving" schools, hereinafter referred to as "Open Enrollment" schools, the option to enroll in a different school with a higher Academic Performance Index (API) than the pupil's school of residence.
 For more information on the Open Enrollment Act in the State of California, go to www.cde.ca.gov/sp/eo/op.
 For NRSW District specific information; contact your School Liaison Officer.

 Immunization and health check up fact sheet for the California Dept of Education can be found at: www.cde.ca.gov/ls/he/hn/cefimmunization.asp.
 Once you determine where you will live and what school your child will attend, you should also check with your school to be sure there are no additional district requirements.

 This depends on what school district you are looking to enroll your child in.
 We recommend that once you establish residence, that you contact the school directly.
 However, one thing you can do to prepare is to use the Checklist for School Moves to ensure that you hand carry all necessary documents.

 What do I do if I’m on a housing wait-list or am in temporary housing?

-Most military housing areas and school districts within school boundaries of military housing are familiar with this situation.
-We recommend that you ask your local housing office for a letter that indicates that you are on the waitlist.
+MMost military housing areas and school districts within school boundaries of military housing are familiar with this situation.
+We recommend that you ask your local housing office for a letter indicating that you are on the waitlist, and will be moving into housing within 30 days.
 Most times this is all the schools need to proceed with registration.
 If you have questions or issues, please contact your SLO.

 What is the Interstate Compact and what can it do for my family?